vanessa-knyspel/Breast-Cancer-DGE-Analysis/README.md

 This project investigated differential gene expression patterns between breast cancer and normal breast tissue using publicly available transcriptomic datasets from the Gene Expression Omnibus (GEO).

-The aim was to identify genes and biological pathways associated with breast cancer progression and demonstrate a standard bioinformatics workflow for transcriptomic data analysis.
+The aim was to identify genes and biological pathways associated with breast cancer.

 ## Methods

 ### Data Acquisition

-Gene expression data were obtained from the NCBI Gene Expression Omnibus (GEO) database.
+Gene expression data were obtained from the NCBI Gene Expression Omnibus (GEO) database (GSE15852).

 ### Differential Gene Expression Analysis